pirkkahuhtala/agile-guidelines/README.md

 <a name="step2" />
 ### Step 2: User stories (the features)
-- After ideating/QA summarize/write down user stories
+- Write down user stories
     - These are the features of the application
 - Naturally the first ones might be epics (long user stories)
-    - Try to crush em down
+    - Try to crush em` down
         - Put user stories under epics

 <a name="step3" />